dutu/b-tails/guide/apps/electrum.md

   >  and add them to the new `config` file.

-* Copy Electrum config and script files to application directory:
+* Copy Electrum config and script files to persistent application directory:
+  > The following files are copied to Electrum persistent directory `$persistence_dir/electrum`:
+  > * `config` - Persistent electrum configuration that has been reviewed at previous step.
+  > * `electrum_start.sh` - This script starts Electrum application.
+It first checks if udev rules needed for the HW wallet devices have been applied, and if not applies them.
+  >
+  > Please inspect the files carefully to ensure they don't contain any harmful content.

   ```shell
   $ rsync -av electrum-assets/ $persistence_dir/electrum/
   ```